 The region includes Setesdalheiene, the second largest protected area in Norway, where you can spot wild reindeer.

 Thanks to a large network of hiking cabins run by the Norwegian Trekking Association (DNT), it is possible to wander in the wilderness for days on end.
-Two recommended bases for hiking holidays are Hovden and Valle/Rysstad.
 Just make sure you bring suitable equipment.

 There are several train stations in Telemark.

 Southern Norway has an international airport in Kristiansand, with regular flights to most European capitals.